plnspineda/assembly_initialqc/README.md

     - contig_list (contains lists of contigs, orientation and proportion with the reference genome)
     - combine (contains fasta file of each chromosomes)

-## To run in phoenix server

-You can just install `tidk` and run the following modules:

-        module purge
-        module use /apps/modules/all
-        module load R
-        module load SAMtools/1.17-GCC-11.2.0
-        module load minimap2/2.26-GCCcore-11.2.0
-        module load Java/17.0.6
-        module load seqtk/1.3-GCC-11.2.0

 This script also uses [CombineFasta](https://github.com/njdbickhart/CombineFasta) to reorient the contigs in the same orientation as the reference genome.